arangodb/docs/3.5/smartjoins.md

 In case the join on the second collection must be performed on a non-shard key attribute, there is the option to specify a *smartJoinAttribute* for the collection.
-Note that for this case, setting *distributeShardsLike* is still required here, and that that only a single *shardKeys* attribute can be used.
+Note that for this case, setting *distributeShardsLike* is still required here, and that only a single *shardKeys* attribute can be used.
 The single attribute name specified in the *shardKeys* attribute for the collection must end with a colon character then.